 The best way to start is to break down the report with the most parts: The Diamond Origin Report.

-You can break down all GIA Reports into three large sections.
+You can break down all GIA Certified reports into three large sections.
 Panel 1 is the basic stats of a diamond.
 Panel 2 is the details about proportions and clarity characteristics.
 Panel 3 is a summary of GIA's standards (*they love their standards).